-In the IPA's view, this raises two issues for Commission consideration.
-The first is straightforward - should the utilities be expressly encouraged to engage stakeholders in the review of third party program bids and "duplicative" program determinations?122 The IPA sees value in a collaborative process, especially as those same parties could potentially litigate those recommendations in the Commission's Plan approval,123 but could understand reluctance in encouraging a rigid decision-making model.
+In the IPA's view, this raises an issue for Commission consideration.
+Should the utilities be expressly encouraged to engage stakeholders in the review of third party program bids and "duplicative" program determinations?136 The IPA sees value in a collaborative process, especially as those same parties could potentially litigate those recommendations in the Commission's Plan approval,137 but could understand reluctance in encouraging a rigid decision-making model.